FDR0903/chaineconomics/slides.md

 # Block time
 ### Some answers
-* Potential block time benefits at the cost of slow Information Dissemination in Blockchains
-    - Information is disseminated at the end of block time, when markets clear
-    - In contrast to continuous information flow in traditional exchanges
-    _(Kyle, 1985; Huddart, Hughes, and Levine, 2001)_

----

-# Block time
-### Some answers
 * Short block time $\neq$ better DeFi
-* Protocol design focus should be on fair competition
+* Protocol design focus should be on fair competition for queue priority
-* Validators would need to perform their duties more frequently, potentially requiring more powerful hardware to keep up with the increased pace.
+* Short block time $\equiv$ Validators would need to perform their duties more frequently, potentially requiring more powerful hardware to keep up with the increased pace.
 That would particularly impact solo stakers

 ---